Ideally, sex should be a way to release stress and tension—it shouldn’t be a source of it.

 However, feelings of uneasiness can quickly overcome even a very skilled lover when he is getting physical with a brand new partner, especially if he starts worrying about how he looks or how he’s performing.

 Whether you are having sex with someone for the first time, or with your spouse of ten years, concerns about pleasing and pleasuring your lover have the potential to rattle your nerves.

-This is particularly true immediately following a sex session that did not work out as well as you might have liked.
 Perhaps you feel your own performance fell short or your partner did not seem fully content.

 Whatever is causing you to feel intimidated when it comes to having sex, it’s important to know that sexual performance anxiety solutions exist and that, yes, you can learn to enjoy having sex again.

 Sexual performance anxiety should not rest on your shoulders alone.

 There are steps you can take to reduce these negative feelings.
 Here are four simple tips that can help you get past the thoughts that are screwing up your sex life, so you can get back in bed with more confidence

 If your penis works when you masturbate, you know your equipment is working from a physical perspective.
 However, if you’re also having the same problems during masturbation, that may be the sign of a more serious issue that requires medical treatment.